How to Build Effective Google Ads Campaigns for Foundation Repair Companies

 When you create your campaign, make sure Google only shows your ad to people who are physically located in your area.
 This is called “Presence” targeting.
 You’ll find it under “Location Options” in your campaign settings.

-As a result, if you skip this step, your ad could be shown to people all over the country, and you’ll pay for useless clicks.
+If you skip this step, your ad could be shown to people all over the country, and you’ll pay for useless clicks.

 Think of keywords as the exact search phrases you want your ad to show up for.

-✅Use Exact Match Keywords like:
+Use Exact Match Keywords like:

-• [foundation repair near me]
+- [foundation repair near me]

-• [crawl space waterproofing]
+- [crawl space waterproofing]

 These tell Google: “Only show my ad to people who type in exactly this phrase or something very close to it.”

-🚫 Avoid broad, vague keywords like just “foundation” or “repair.”
+Avoid broad, vague keywords like just “foundation” or “repair.”
 These are too general and often bring in the wrong audience.

 Negative keywords are words you don’t want your ad showing up for.
 For example:

-• DIY (they’re not hiring, just trying to fix it themselves)
+- DIY (they’re not hiring, just trying to fix it themselves)

-• cheap or free (they’re price-shopping or not serious)
+- Cheap or Free (they’re price-shopping or not serious)

-• jobs or salary (they’re looking for employment, not services)
+- Jobs or Salary (they’re looking for employment, not services)

 By telling Google to block these, you protect your budget from useless clicks.